Lewisham Sewage Aqueduct: History

 The Lewisham sewage aqueduct was completed in 1900.
 The aqueduct was constructed for the Dobroyd Branch of the Southern and Western Suburbs Ocean Outfall Sewer.
 The aqueduct was designed and built by the Sewerage Branch of the Public Works Department.
 The design work was completed by March 1897.
 The engineer-in-chief of this department was Joseph Davis.

 The Dobroyd Branch is a sub-branch of the Main Northern Branch of SWSOOS, which services the areas of Marrickville, Petersham, Ashfield, Burwood, Drummoyne, Strathfield, Concord and Homebush.
 The Dobroyd Branch contract extended from the junction of The Boulevard/Hunter Street, Lewisham northwest to the Parramatta Road.

-The aqueduct carries sewerage from Dobroyd Point, Haberfield and parts of Ashfield.
+The aqueduct carries sewage from Dobroyd Point, Haberfield and parts of Ashfield.
 Part of this contract was let during 1897.
 By mid-1898 the piers for the aqueduct had been erected and the steel plates delivered.
 The Branch was completed by mid 1900 and transferred to the Water Board.
 The aqueduct was designed to carry sewage over Long Cove Creek stormwater channel near the Lewisham railway viaduct.

 The design provided for an aqueduct 280 ft with six spans (two spans of 40 ft) and four spans of 50 ft).
 The sewer carrier is an oviform steel plate pipe 4.5 ft by 3.5 ft supported on mass concrete piers faced in worked sandstone blocks.
 The dimension of these piers varies.
 The tallest is approximately 24 ft with a base 10.5 ft by 6 ft.
 The steel carrier rests on two fixed rocker supports on the central pier with sliding rocker supports on the other four piers and at the abutments.
 The abutments were designed as stone faced.
 Within the embankment are a series (four each side) of mass concrete arches of approximately 8 ft span.

 The contract drawings also indicate the carrier elsewhere within the embankment is concrete encased.
 The use of an oviform section for the carrier is to maintain a self cleansing velocity at low flows.
 Whilst common in sewer construction, it is not considered to be a requirement for metal carriers.
 The Lewisham Sewage Aqueduct (1900) is one of six sewage aqueducts in Sydney completed in the period 1895–1901.
 Others include the reinforced concrete "Monier" arches at Whites Creek and Johnstons Creek (White's Creek Aqueduct, 1897), the mass concrete/brick arches and iron pipe at Wolli Creek and Cooks River (Wolli Creek Aqueduct, 1895), and the Mosman Bay steel arch (1901).